FLTWS 2018 Spring Meeting

 The Florida Chapter of The Wildlife Society will hold its annual Spring Meeting at the Planation, 9301 W Fort Island Trail, Crystal River, FL, 34429.
 The special meeting room rate is $91 per night with a valid tax exempt certificate.
 Our room block will be held until 11 March 2018, so make your room reservations soon!
 Rooms can be reserved HERE.

 The conference theme is Managing Florida’s Coastal Resources, but papers and posters dealing with any wildlife-related topic are encouraged, including ecology, economics, management, restoration, risk assessment, policy, evolutionary biology, and interdisciplinary projects.
 Continuing education credits will be offered for the meeting.
 Social events will include a networking social on Wednesday, poster session mixer, and the popular awards ceremony banquet dinner on Thursday.
-There will be a special pre-conference scavenger hunt by kayak on Wednesday morning.
+There will be a special pre-conference scavenger hunt on Wednesday morning.
 Friday includes your choice of three concurrent activities: a workshop on the use of 3D printing for science or one of two field trips to local natural areas.

 The deadline for submitting presentation and poster abstracts is 12 March 2018.
 Abstracts will be edited and included in a meeting program booklet; proceedings will not be published.
 For more information, including submission details and guidelines, please visit CALL FOR PAPERS.